 Voice search has also brought consumers and companies closer together.
 The stats below will show how much voice has improved the consumer-business ecosystem in recent years.

-27. The percentage of voice searches that result in the searcher calling a business is 28%.
+27. The percentage of voice searches that result in the searcher calling the business is 28%.

-Upon making a voice search about a business on Google or another platform, a consumer’s most common follow-up action is to contact it.
+Upon getting the results of a voice search about a business on Google or another platform, a consumer’s most common follow-up action is to contact it.
 This demonstrates how much direct interaction happens between consumers and businesses now thanks to voice search.

-29. The retention rate from phone calls is 28% greater than the web lead retention rate.
+29. The retention rate from phone calls is 28% higher than the web lead retention rate.

 Marketers should primarily focus on encouraging phone calls from customers.
-The caller retention rate is 28% higher than the web lead retention rate, according to some studies.
+According to some studies, the caller retention rate is 28% higher than the web lead retention rate.
 It looks like driving calls via voice search marketing is the better option for long-term profit.